Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 Retro collage of women entrepreneurs with product ideas like toys, makeup, and kitchen gadgets, symbolizing sourcing products from China.

-If you want to launch a product business in 2026, put China on your map.
-Literally.
+If you want to launch a product business in 2026, you should seriously consider going to China.

 Not because it’s trendy.